nasserfj58/frontend-nanodegree-arcade-game/README.md

 ## How to play the game:
-You should avoid all the bugs until you reach the water to win 1 round, each time you reach you will get extra point.
+You should avoid all the bugs until you reach the water to win 1 round, each time you reach the water without touching the bugs you will get extra point.